pewi21/gw2browser/README.md

 Decompressing one produces garbage blocks.
 Well, except 126x64 ATEX files.
 Probably they use custom format for NPOT texture.

-* **Some sound data in bank file(s) is unsupported.**
+* **Some sound data in bank file(s) and text data in string file(s) are unsupported.**
-The data seems to be compressed or encrypted.
-Might investigate on this in future.
+The data are encrypted, each entry/files have difference encryption keys.

 Building Gw2Browser
 -------------------